-The Department of Ecology offers the Bachelor of Science in Biological Sciences, which may be earned in four options: Conservation Biology and Ecology, Fish and Wildlife Management and Ecology, Organismal Biology, or Biology Teaching.
+The Department of Ecology offers the Bachelor of Science in Biological Sciences, which may be earned in four options: Conservation Biology and Ecology, Fish and Wildlife Ecology and Management, Organismal Biology, or Biology Teaching.
 (Please note that you will not major in Ecology,as such, but Biological Sciences through the Department of Ecology.)
 Most positions for professional biologists require a graduate degree.
 These options, not including the teaching options, are intended to provide the prerequisite educational background for graduate programs.
 Admission to our graduate programs is highly competitive and will depend on academic performance, scores on standard exams (Graduate Record Exams), and other factors.

 Please click on the option title below to review the program of required courses for that option.